Axway/api-builder-standalone-tech-enablement/01_demo_scenario/README.md

 1. Allow them to develop their Backend For Frontend (BFF) microservice

 1. Allow them to deploy their solution anywhere, on premise or in the cloud

+[Chapter 02.
+Create Microservice from a Database](./02_microservice_from_db) we will use API Builder dataconnectors to rapidly create the services from the existing databases.

+[Chapter 03.
+Consume External Services](./03_external_services) we'll see how to aggregate the services into a single microservice API to serve you frontend needs.

+[Chapter 04.
+Containerization](./04_containerization) will show how to prepare your services containerization and easily build docker containers.

+[Chapter 05.
+Demo Setup](./05_demo_setup) will show how build and run the demo services locally.

+[Chapter 06.
+Scalable Deployments (with Kubernetes)](./06_kubernetes) will show how easy it is to take these containers to a container orchestration platform like Google's Kubernetes Engine (GKE) and how Helm can assist.

 ### Reading Next